Trendyol/ios-guidelines/code_style_guideline/code_style_guideline.md

 ###  Typealiases

-"Long type aliases of protocol compositions should wrap before the = and before each individual &.
+Long type aliases of protocol compositions should wrap before the = and before each individual &.
 SwiftFormat: wrapArguments

 **Not Preferred**:
 ```swift